sapegin/washingcode-book/manuscript/Avoid_mutation.md

 So I’d stop two steps ago with this refactoring.

-Probably the only valid reason to mutate function arguments is performance optimization: when you work with a huge piece of data, and creating a new object or array would be too slow.
+Probably the only valid reason to mutate function parameters is performance optimization: when you work with a huge piece of data, and creating a new object or array would be too slow.
 But like with all performance optimizations: measure first to know whether you actually have a problem, and avoid premature optimization.

 #### Make mutations explicit if you have to use them